Is Amplify Energy Corp. (AMPY) a great play right now?

 In order to gain a clear insight on the performance of Amplify Energy Corp.
 (AMPY) as it may occur in the future, there are more than several well-rounded types of analysis and research techniques, while equity is most certainly one of the more important indicators into the company’s growth and performance.
 In this case, you want to make sure that the return on the present equity of -7.70% is enough for you to make a profit out of your investment.
 You may also count in the quick ratio of the company, currently set at 0.90 so you would make sure that the company is able to cover the debts it may have, which can be easily seen in annual reports of the company.

-Set to affect the volatility of a given stock, the average volume can also be a valuable indicator, while AMPY is currently recording an average of 487.96K in volumes.
-The volatility of the stock on monthly basis is set at 20.71%, while the weekly volatility levels are marked at 28.46%with 99.05% of gain in the last seven days.
-Additionally, long-term investors are predicting the target price of $7.00, indicating growth from the present price of $1.43, which can represent yet another valuable research and analysis points that can help you decide whether to invest in AMPY or pass.
+Set to affect the volatility of a given stock, the average volume can also be a valuable indicator, while AMPY is currently recording an average of 579.34K in volumes.
+The volatility of the stock on monthly basis is set at 22.72%, while the weekly volatility levels are marked at 35.13%with 66.12% of gain in the last seven days.
+Additionally, long-term investors are predicting the target price of $7.00, indicating growth from the present price of $1.41, which can represent yet another valuable research and analysis points that can help you decide whether to invest in AMPY or pass.

 It appears that more than several institutional investors and hedge funds decided to increase stakes in AMPY in the recent period.
 That is how Avenue Capital Management II LP now has an increase position in AMPY by 0.00% in the first quarter, owning 2.56 million shares of AMPY stocks, with the value of $1.45 million after the purchase of an additional 0 shares during the last quarter.
 In the meanwhile, Trust Asset Management LLC also increased their stake in AMPY shares changed 0.00% in the first quarter, which means that the company now owns 1.52 million shares of company, all valued at $859086 after the acquisition of additional 0 shares during the last quarter.

 The Vanguard Group, Inc. acquired a new position in Amplify Energy Corp. during the first quarter, with the value of $660236, and Dimensional Fund Advisors LP increased their stake in the company’s shares by 21.50% in the first quarter, now owning 191,018 shares valued at $610965 after the acquisition of the additional 1.08 million shares during the last quarter.
-In the end, BlackRock Fund Advisors increased their position by 44.95% during the first quarter, now owning 1.03 million AMPY shares, now holding the value of $585002 in AMPY with the purchase of the additional 71,387 shares during the period of the last quarter.
-At the present, 87.90% of AMPY shares are in the ownership of institutional investors.
+In the end, Rubric Capital Management LP increased their position by 409.90% during the first quarter, now owning 870921 AMPY shares, now holding the value of $492941 in AMPY with the purchase of the additional 270,063 shares during the period of the last quarter.
+At the present, 88.00% of AMPY shares are in the ownership of institutional investors.